 Defensive cybersecurity technologies

-This section focuses on popular open source defensive cybersecurity tools used for firewalls, IDS/IPS, SIEM/EDR, and packet analyzers
+This section focuses on popular open source defensive cybersecurity tools used for firewalls, IDS/IPS, and SIEM/EDR

 Learning objectives